Mehul-Aneja/animal-memory-game/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!
+Mistakes play a wrong indicator tone
+All boxes become green and glowy/happy when you win and red and hazy/sad when you lose button to choose easy or hard mode toggle:
+    button to control number of buttons
+    button to control if game is sped up or not

 ## Video Walkthrough (GIF)